$ 85Pre-Order from the powerHouse Arena Shop

 A second volume to celebrate the master of interior design illustration.

-After completing a degree in costume design at Wimbledon College of Art, Dean Rhys Morgan earned his fashion stripes working alongside legendary fashion stylist Isabella Blow at Tatler magazine.
-Contributing regularly to The Telegraph and the Sunday Times, he worked as a fashion and interiors journalist before establishing his own eponymous online gallery specializing in mid-century fashion and interior illustration.
-In 2013 he published his first book Bold, Beautiful and Dammed a monograph chronicling the work of fashion artist Tony Viramontes.
-He currently divides his time between, London, New York and Los Angeles.
+After completing a degree in costume design at the Wimbledon College of Arts, Dean Rhys-Morgan earned his fashion stripes working alongside legendary fashion stylist Isabella Blow at Tattler magazine.
+He has since written on design and fashion for an international array of publications, including the Telegraph, Grazia, and Playboy.
+In 2013 Rhys-Morgan authored Bold, Beautiful and Damned: The World of 1980s Fashion Illustrator Tony Viramontes, a landmark monograph chronicling the work of the leading fashion artist.
+Rhys-Morgan currently divides his time between London, New York, and Los Angeles.